 The Sign Language Interpreter/Transliterator program has a program-specific admission process.
 Please view Admission Requirements on the Sign Language Interpreter/Transliterator program web page on the College Web site at www.saintpaul.edu.

 Admission requirements include completing the following course work before full acceptance into the Sign Language Interpreter/Transliterator AAS program:

-- American Sign Language 1 with a "C" or better - American Sign Language 2 with a "C" or better - American Sign Language 3 with GPA of 3.0 in ASL 3 & ASL 4 - American Sign Language 4 with GPA of 3.0 in ASL 3 & ASL 4 - English Composition 1 (ENGL 1711 or comparable course) with a "C" or better - Psychology throughout the Lifespan (PSYC 1720 or comparable course) with a "C" or better
+- American Sign Language 1 with a "C" or better - American Sign Language 2 with a "C" or better - American Sign Language 3 with GPA of 3.0 in ASL 3 & ASL 4 - American Sign Language 4 with GPA of 3.0 in ASL 3 & ASL 4 - English Composition 1 (ENGL 1711 or comparable course) with a "C" or better - Psychology Throughout the Lifespan (PSYC 1720) preferred; General Psychology (PSYC 1710) accepted.
+Course must be completed with a "C" or better